 Equity and racial implications

 In thinking about your policies and how you will enforce them, it is important to consider the history and present-day realities of racial profiling.
 People of color, particularly black men, risk being profiled, harassed, or assaulted because of facial coverings.
 It is recommended that museum staff receive anti-bias training and develop awareness and understanding of ways that policies and laws designed to protect may endanger communities of color.
 It is essential to have a heightened awareness of increased levels of anxiety for both employees and visitors of color while making considerations around the use of masks.
 Safety comes first, but unfortunately for brown and black communities, mask wearing often makes it more difficult to remain safe.

 Availability of masks

 If masks are required (either by your museum or by the law in your area), consider how the policy will be enforced and who will enforce it.
-Train employees on how to handle violations and be sure that anyone being asked to enforce policies are properly trained and have authority (e.g., security personnel, senior leadership) to handle policy violations.
-Concerns around potentially putting employees in harm’s way have led some businesses to decide to recommend but not require face masks or to be cautious in enforcing requirements if it seems that doing so could lead to threats or violence.
+Make your policy very clear on your website and on signage outside of the museum to reduce the potential of face-to-face conflicts.
+Train employees on how to handle violations and de-escalate tension, and be sure that anyone being asked to enforce policies are properly trained and have authority (e.g., security personnel, senior leadership) to handle policy violations.
+Concerns around potentially putting employees in harm’s way have led some businesses to decide—when there is no local or state mandate in place—to recommend but not require face coverings or to be cautious in enforcing requirements if it seems that doing so could lead to threats or violence.

-The Crisis Prevention Institute (CPI), the worldwide leader in evidence-based de-escalation and crisis prevention training, has shared tips and tools to address the urgent public need to anticipate and verbally calm situations related to COVID-19 before they escalate – such as de-escalation tips in light of coronavirus anxiety and de-escalation trainings for the workplace.
+The Crisis Prevention Institute (CPI), the worldwide leader in evidence-based de-escalation and crisis prevention training, has shared tips and tools to address the urgent public need to anticipate and effectively address situations related to COVID-19 before they escalate.
+See their de-escalation tips in light of coronavirus anxiety and de-escalation trainings for the workplace.